Cochlioda beyrodtiana Schltr. 1919

-Flower Closeup Photos courtesy of © Peter H. Peeters and His Orchid Webpage to
+Flower Closeup Photos by © Peter H. Peeters

-Common Name Beyrodt's Cochioda [Orchid Gardener in Berlin Early 1900's]
+Common Name Beyrodt's Cochlioda [Orchid Gardener in Berlin Early 1900's]

 Flower Size 1.2 [3 cm]

-Found in Peru in cool wet, montane forests at elevations around 2100 to 2500 meters as a cool to cold growing epiphyte with closely spaced, ovate, laterally compressed, ancipitous pseudobulbs partially enveloped basally by a pair of distichous, imbricate, conduplicate leafless and leafbearing sheath and carrying a single, erect to spreading, apical, widest below th middle, obtuse apically, conuplicate and wedge-shaped into the short, narrow, petiolate base leaf that blooms in the spring on a basal, to 4" [10 cm] long, 2 to 4 flowered, racemose inflorescence arising through the axil of a leaf sheath and having 3 to 4 close-fitting, narrowly triangular bracts and holds the flowers towards the apex.
+Found in Peru in cool wet, montane forests at elevations around 2100 to 2500 meters as a small sized, cold growing epiphyte with closely spaced, ovate, laterally compressed, ancipitous pseudobulbs partially enveloped basally by a pair of distichous, imbricate, conduplicate, leafless and leafbearing sheaths and carrying a single, erect to spreading, apical, widest below the middle, obtuse apically, conduplicate and wedge-shaped into the short, narrow, petiolate base leaf that blooms in the spring on a basal, to 4" [10 cm] long, 2 to 7 flowered, racemose inflorescence arising through the axil of a leaf sheath and having 3 to 4 close-fitting, narrowly triangular bracts and holds the flowers towards the apex.

 -------------------------------------------------------------------------------------------